DISCERNING READERS

 - Pete

-Arvind Krishna's Critical Evaluation Points and Key Performance Metrics
+Arvind Krishna's Critical Performance Metrics and Evaluation Points

-After two years in the corner office, Arvind Krishna owns IBM's performance.
-This is the set of web pages that is updated at the end of each year with the most current yearly results and will continue until he relinquishes the corner office to his successor.
+After four years in the corner office, Arvind Krishna owns IBM's performance.
+This is a set of web pages that is updated at the end of each year after the publication of IBM's annual report utilizing the current year's results.
+Hopefully, I will be able to continue this process until he relinquishes the corner office to his successor.

-A color slide with the tagline: Arvind Krishna Overall Performance - Key Performance Measurements 2020-2021.
+A high-quality, color slide with the tagline: Arvind Krishna's Overall Key Performance Measurements 2020-2023.

-Hopefully, when he retires I will publish the third update in the "THINK Again" Series from "THINK Again: The Rometty Edition" to "THINK Again: The Krishna Edition."
+When he retires I will again, hopefully, publish the third update in the "THINK Again" Series updating "THINK Again: The Rometty Edition" to "THINK Again: The Krishna Edition."

 The First Year's Performance